britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 * Ensure all bases are covered WRT threats to confidentiality
 * Look at better alignment with draft-farrell-perpass-attack
 * Better coverage of traffic analysis -- PPA helped somewhat here but the problem is hard
-* Terminology alignment (after the program agrees the structure is good)
+* Terminology alignment (after the program agrees the structure is good) -- attacker or adversary?